particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 There's also a special case of the central role: An **observer** only advertises, and does not accept any connections.

-You can connect up to 5 peripheral devices at the same time from the central device.
+In Device OS 1.3.0, you can only connect to a single peripheral device at a time.
+This will be expanded to 3 devices in a later version.

 ## Examples